p4r4xor/GoogleCode-In/README.md

 ![logo](https://user-images.githubusercontent.com/49688892/73122111-704f9a80-3f9a-11ea-9c71-21b62d82ce84.jpg)

 ### Introduction.
 Hello everyone!
-I’m paraxor, a student at GEMS United Indian School (GUIS) participating from the United Arab Emirates.
+I’m Harsha Reddimi (paraxor), a student at GEMS United Indian School (GUIS) participating from the United Arab Emirates.
 The year 2019 was awesome considering my participation in the Google Code-In, and the year I’ve learnt to code.
 The organization I’ve taken part is The Fedora Project.

 ### What's this?